xinwenfu/GenCyber/Firewall/README.md

 <img src="../Imgs/ping_disabled.png" width=640>

-Here is how we enable ping reply
+Here is how we enable ping reply.
+A detailed tutorial can be found at <a href="https://www.faqforge.com/windows/windows-10/how-to-allow-ping-trough-the-firewall-in-windows-10/">here</a>.
 1. Search for Windows Defender Firewall, and click to open it
 2. Click Advanced Settings on the left
 3. From left pane of the resulting window, click Inbound Rules